RyanCPeters/Winter_2017/InternshipCodeSamples/Search_Tree_Modification/ReadMe.md

 <h3>Your task</h3>

-<p>Write a function that accepts a string as input and returns the color that it represents, as a 32-bit integer where the red component is stored in the&nbsp;<em>lowest</em>&nbsp;byte, the green component is stored in the&nbsp;<em>second-lowest</em>&nbsp;byte, and the blue component is stored in the&nbsp;<em>third-lowest</em>&nbsp;byte.
+<p>Write a function that accepts a string as input and returns the color that it represents, as a 32-bit integer where the red component is stored in the <em>lowest</em> byte, the green component is stored in the <em>second-lowest</em> byte, and the blue component is stored in the <em>third-lowest</em> byte.
 If the string does <strong>not</strong> match either the short or the long format, your function should throw an exception.
-If you are using a programming language that does not have exceptions, such as C, you should use a negative&nbsp;return value&nbsp;to indicate an error.</p>
+If you are using a programming language that does not have exceptions, such as C, you should use a negative return value to indicate an error.</p>

 <p>Assume that your function will be called very frequently, so try to avoid unnecessary inefficiencies in your code.</p>